Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Related Work

-\textbf{Gaussian Densification.} Gaussian densification is a crucial step in recovering scene geometry.
-The vanilla 3DGS approach \cite{kerbl20233d} initializes with sparse points from SfM \cite{schoenberger2016sfm} and employs an adaptive density control strategy that first selects Gaussians based on image-space gradients and then clones or splits them according to their scale.
+Gaussian densification plays a crucial role in recovering scene geometry, directly influencing Gaussian optimization.
+The vanilla 3DGS approach \cite{kerbl20233d} initializes Gaussians with sparse points from Structure-from-Motion (SfM) \cite{schoenberger2016sfm} and employs adaptive density control that first selects Gaussians based on image-space gradients and then clones or splits them according to their scale.
 Building on this approach, recent studies \cite{kim2024color, zhang2024pixelgs, ye2024absgs, bulo2024revising, taming3dgs} have focused on Gaussian selection strategies informed by image-space information and intrinsic Gaussian attributes.
-Other densification methods integrate multi-view constraints \cite{cheng2024gaussianpro, li2024mvg, du2024mvgs}, leverage advanced optimization techniques \cite{kheradmand20243d}, or perform point cloud analysis \cite{fang2024mini}.
-Intuitively, a well-designed densification strategy can improve optimization convergence, thereby accelerating the overall optimization process.
-However, most existing algorithms, with few exceptions such as \cite{kim2024color, fang2024mini, taming3dgs}, primarily target improved rendering quality, often increasing the optimization budget.
+Other approaches incorporate multi-view constraints \cite{cheng2024gaussianpro, li2025mvg, du2024mvgs} or leverage advanced optimization techniques~\cite{kheradmand20243d} to enhance densification.
+A well-designed densification strategy can improve optimization convergence, thereby accelerating the overall optimization process.
+However, most existing methods primarily aim to enhance rendering quality, often leading to an increased optimization budget.

-\textbf{Accelerated Gaussian Optimization.} Recent advancements have introduced various methods to accelerate Gaussian Splatting optimization.
-A notable trend \cite{fan2024instantsplat, charatan23pixelsplat, chen2024mvsplat, liu2025mvsgaussian, szymanowicz2024flash3d} leverages learning-based techniques to directly predict scene geometry in the form of depth maps, dense point clouds, or Gaussian attributes.
-These algorithms have shown significant potential for 3D reconstruction, particularly in sparse-view scenarios and man-made environments.
+A parallel line of research \cite{fan2024instantsplat, charatan23pixelsplat, chen2024mvsplat, liu2025mvsgaussian, szymanowicz2024flash3d} explores learning-based approaches to directly predict scene geometry in the form of depth maps, dense point clouds, or Gaussian attributes.
+These methods have demonstrated significant potential for 3D reconstruction, particularly in sparse-view scenarios and structured environments.
+However, in the general and classical multi-view setting, still the dominant configuration for practical 3D scene reconstruction, learning-based approaches remain in an early stage, facing challenges such as maintaining geometric consistency and robust multi-view alignment.

-In this work, we focus specifically on the general and classical multi-view settings.
-A practical approach in this context is to enhance the forward and backward rasterization pipeline \cite{durvasula2023distwar, ye2024gsplat, taming3dgs}.
-For example, the codebase of the Taming-3DGS \cite{taming3dgs}, referred to as 3DGS-accel, contains enhanced implementations including per-splat backward rendering, fused-SSIM, separation of spherical harmonics, and tile-based culling \cite{radl2024stopthepop}, achieving a 2.7$\times$ speedup in training time.
-We validated the effectiveness of each modification and recommend it as a new baseline implementation for 3DGS.
-Another recent work, 3DGS-LM \cite{hollein20243dgs}, focuses on accelerating Gaussian Splatting optimization by developing a specialized 3DGS-oriented optimizer.
-In contrast, our study addresses the challenge from a point cloud reconstruction perspective.